ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 <br><br>
 Code generation.
 Very little code in this project was generated by LLMs and copy/pasted directly, and in cases where it was, it is marked by comments and/or in the commit message as co-author.
-The group feels largely unconfortable using AI generated code and opted to only use it in certain cases.
+The group feels largely uncomfortable using AI generated code and opted to only use it in certain cases.
 For example, the GitHub workflows are mostly generated by ChatGPT and modified afterwards.
-As these workflows are mostly boilerplate and not part of the application code, it did not take away from our learning experience but allowed us to prioritize our time and ressources in other areas.
+As these workflows are mostly boilerplate and not part of the application code, it did not take away from our learning experience but allowed us to prioritize our time and resources in other areas.
-Additionally, smaller snippits were copy/pasted from ChatGPT when debugging.
+Additionally, smaller snippets were copy/pasted from ChatGPT when debugging.
 <br><br>
 Overall, the use of LLMs, ChatGPT in particular, has indeed sped up development significantly.
-Not so much as a code-generation tool, but as a virtual, on-demand TA that helped understanding new concepts, getting started on new tasks, and debug persistant errors.
+Not so much as a code-generation tool, but as a virtual, on-demand TA that helped understanding new concepts, getting started on new tasks, and debug persistent errors.